Return to the search form Return to your search results

 Check the 'Costs' section under the Application tab.

-The London Performance Study program is designed to provide students with an intensive introduction to theatre in London, and can provide major credit for English and Theatre Arts majors.
+The London Performance Study program is designed to provide students with an intensive introduction to theatre in London.
 The course provides three semester hours of credit.
-It is sponsored by the University of Iowa Departments of English and Theatre Arts but is open to students of any academic background.

 The class is an intensive introduction to theatre in London and will examine the expression of the personal aesthetic in a theatrical context.
 Students will meet mornings for discussion of performances and related readings, as well as history, and performance theory.
 In the afternoons and evenings, the class will attend performances of a broad range of theatrical events including but not limited to the classics, contemporary plays, musicals, and fringe performance.
 The number of shows attended varies from year-to-year, but most frequently ten performances are included in the curriculum.